TianyuDou02/WaveMultiCast/README.md

 # WaveMultiCast
-Official implementation of "[WaveMultiCast: Precipitation Nowcasting with Wavelet Transform and Multi-Branch Core Layer"
+Official implementation of "[WaveMultiCast: Precipitation Nowcasting with Wavelet Transform and Multi-Branch Core Layer]"

 ## Code